 Do you have a Living Will and a Health Care Proxy?
-As I drafted a Last Will and Testament tonight, I thought to myself do people understand what these ancillary documents are, or better yet, do people know they even exist?
+As I drafted a Last Will and Testament tonight, I thought to myself do people understand what these health care documents are, or better yet, do people know they even exist?

 While the documents themselves aren’t entirely difficult to understand, the choices you have to make prior to their drafting are very difficult.
 Unlike your Last Will and Testament these documents answer the tough question, of what happens if I am not dead?
 What if I can’t make health decisions?